500 National Guard Troops Deployed To Sacramento Amid George Floyd Protests

-SACRAMENTO (CBS13) — National Guard troops will be deployed to Sacramento Monday, according to the Sacramento County Sheriff.
+SACRAMENTO (CBS13) — National Guard troops were deployed to Sacramento Monday, according to the Sacramento County Sheriff.

 Sheriff Scott Jones says 500 troops are on their way to Sacramento and some have already arrived.
 They will be split between the county and the city.
 According to Jones, the National Guard troops will predominately be used to protect critical infrastructures such as the county jail and utility facilities.